For Economics 3901: International Trade Assignment

 Where possible, use the definitions provided in the source you are viewing.

 Dictionary of International Trade: Handbook of the Global Trade Community.
-HF 1373 H554 2010 REF. (main floor -- ask for assistance at Access Services)
+By Edward Hinkelman.
+HF 1373 H554 2010 REF. (main floor)

 Has over 4,000 economic, banking, legal and shipping terms and abbreviations used in international trade, plus 33 appendices of related information.

-Harmonized System Nomenclature, 2017 Edition.
-By the World Customs Organization.
+Harmonized System Nomenclature, 2022 Edition.
+Maintained by the World Customs Organization.

 Industry Classification Systems (NAICS, SIC, etc.) By Statistics Canada.

-Has the latest (2017 version 3.0) North American Industry Classification (Canada) and several others.
+This page links to the latest North American Industry Classification (Canada) 2022 version 1.0 and several other classification systems.

 Product Classifications (NAPCS, etc.) By Statistics Canada.

-The latest (2017) North American Product Classification System, a new grouping for import and export statistics for goods and services, replacing SIGs and SEGs (Summary Import & Export Groups).
-Less detailed than the HS.
+The latest (2022 version 1.0) North American Product Classification System, for aggregated import and export statistics of goods and services, replacing SIGs and SEGs (Summary Import & Export Groups).
+Less detailed, and not always compatible with the HS.